radu-matei/radu-matei.github.io/content/blog/k8s18-azure.md

 Now you have a Kubernetes 1.8 cluster where you can go ahead and use all the awesome features!

-Configure `kubectl` from outisde the Azure Cloud Shell
+Configure `kubectl` from outside the Azure Cloud Shell
 ======================================================

 Since we deployed the cluster using the Azure Cloud Shell, all certificates and SSH keys are found in the `_output` directory from where you executed the `acs-engine deploy` command.